-In this 10 week course taught by a veteran environment designer, you will become proficient in the skills required to design amazing environment concepts for all the most common movie, video game and television scenarios that a concept artist typically faces.
+In this 10 week course, you will become proficient in the skills required to design amazing environment concepts for all the most common movie, video game and television scenarios that a concept artist typically faces.

 During the course, you will learn a powerful process that concept artists use to create the desired mood, atmosphere, story experience and visual impact in their environments.
 The instructor will thoroughly explain and illustrate the process via a series of lectures and live painting demos throughout the course.

 You will become proficient in applying this process by completing in-class and homework assignments while receiving paint-overs and one-on-one feedback from your instructor.
 The in-class work and homework assignments simulate the industry environment with your instructor acting as your art director and guiding your design decisions.

 Specifically you will learn to design environments for a variety of common cultural/architectural and geographical/meteorological combinations.
 You will learn a quick, versatile and effective speed painting process involving photobashing, matte painting and paint-over techniques so you can efficiently create realistic, detailed and jaw-dropping environment concept art.
 Finally, you will learn how to best control the lighting and level of detail so as to direct the viewer’s attention to the specific areas that drive the story.